course-details-portlet

 Course materials

-Students should make every effort to attend lectures as the exam may test knowledge of concepts that are not discussed in the course materials.
-The reading list will be announced at the beginning of the semester.
+Students should make every effort to attend all teaching sessions as the exam may test knowledge of concepts that are not discussed in the written course materials.
+Curriculum/reading list will be announced at the beginning of the semester.

 Credit reductions